 Next comes, the need to have the right number of salespersons on the floor.
 With crucial data in hand, you are in a better position to know how many staff members you may need or which hours they need to be contracted to work.
 Having the right numbers of staff on the shop floor helps you to convert browsers into buyers else you may have to put up with customer service levels slip and conversion drops.
 Correlating staff resource and footfall takes away the strain associated with scheduling, thus liberating store managers from taking up tasks not associated with their core work while gaining insights into periods of over or under-staffing in stores.

 In addition to these, the cumulative data can be used to understand purchase trends, buying behavior, response to behavior basis which you can tailor a sales strategy for the next season.

 Analyzing data works at multiple stages — from collection to filtering, organizing to streamlining and modeling to visualizing.
 This may bring to your mind the deterring image of a large team of skilled analysts which is anything but true.
-Today, there are multiple tools, including publically available free ones, for running high speed data analytics on massive amounts of data.
+Today, there are multiple tools, including publically available free ones, for running high speed web analytics on massive amounts of data.
 These tools can provide highly reliable insights into predicting and streamlining business efficiency.